Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-09-Investigating-DLP-Alerts.md

 1. Back on **Alerts** page and click on one of the alerts and select the User activity summary tab to see all of the exfiltration activities the user has engaged in up to the past 120 days.

-   >**Note**: Users must be in scope of an insider risk management policy policy to see the User activity summary tab.
+   >**Note**: Users must be in scope of an insider risk management policy to see the User activity summary tab.

 1. After you investigate the alert, After you take the required action for the alert, set the status of the alert to Resolved.